muxinc/mux-ruby/docs/VideoViewsApi.md

 List Video Views

-Returns a list of video views
+Returns a list of video views.

 ### Examples